autojazari/sdc-lab1-notmnist/README.md

 Udacity.com course uses Jupyter Notebook, however I perfer to do run all code from the terminal.
 This guide will help you setup OS X and Ubuntu / Kali-Rolling with `Python 3.5`, `Matplotlib`, `TensorFlow` and `sklearn`.

 ## Description
-The purpose of this assignment was to practice the following
+The purpose of this assignment was to practice the following:

 * `Linear Regression`
 * `TensorFLow`